ondat/documentation/docs/operations/backups-and-restores-with-Ondat-snapshots-and-CloudCasa.md

 ---
-title: "How To Backup & Restore Using Ondat Snapshots with CloudCasa"
+title: "How To Backup & Restore Using Snapshots with CloudCasa"
-linkTitle: "How To Backup & Restore Using Ondat Snapshots with CloudCasa"
+linkTitle: "How To Backup & Restore Using Snapshots with CloudCasa"
 ---

 ## Overview